 WHO WE ARE

-LittleCr3atures® is where younglings get to experience pure, unadulterated play with sound and soundful objects in a safe and immersive space, where parents and adult alike respect the ease and innocence of child-nature, which is essentially the art of being human, and the art of simply being.
+LittleCr3atures®️ is where younglings get to experience pure, unadulterated play with sound and soundful objects in a safe and immersive space, where parents and adults alike respect the ease and innocence of child-nature, which is essentially the art of being human, and the art of simply being.

-As the offspring of SAtheCollective (SA) and its Founder-Director Natalie Alexandra Tse, this exciting initiative is part of her ongoing evolution and development as a performer, educator, researcher and mother.
+As the artistic practice, research and education advocacies of Dr. Natalie Alexandra Tse, LittleCr3atures®️ is part of her ongoing evolution and development as a performer, educator, researcher and mother.

-We invite babies, tots and their parents to come and play freely, as human beings instead of human becomings.
-By including parents in their child’s play, an enduring love for and bonding through discovery is established.
+LittleCr3atures®️ invites little ones and their parents to come and play freely, as human beings instead of human becomings.
+By involving adults’ child’s play, an enduring love for and bonding through discovery is established.
 Big and little, we are all Cr3atures of creation … and creative by nature!

 Vision